HQ20/open-wiki/101/development-environments.md

   * *be careful with the configuration in truffle.js*

 So, now it's time to run the webapp.
 Considering that you are using the truffle box react, you run the command `$ truffle develop` in the project folder then `(truffle)> compile` and `(truffle)> migrate` (or `(truffle)> migrate --reset` if you have migrated the contracts before).
 If everything goes ok, then run the webapp.
 If it's the truffle box react, use `$ npm run start`.
+> [!WARNING]
-**Note** that *truffle develop* needs to keep running.
+> The **$ truffle develop** instance needs to keep running.

 Now just use the webapp.
 The `console.log` actions will appear on the browser console, just do F12 and select the console tab.